 The GMW-B5000D-1JF has a list price of ¥60,000 JPY and the GMW-B5000TFG-9JR has a list price of ¥70,000 JPY.

 See the official GMW-B5000 page at G-Shock Japan.

 Update: Casio America announced the GMWB5000D-1 and GMWB5000TFG-9 as part of the “Full Metal 5000 collection” for a May 2018 release with a list price of $500 USD and $600 USD respectively.
 The GMW-B5000D-1 and GMW-B5000TFG-9 are also April 2018 releases in Asia.

 G-Shock GMW-B5000TFG-9 35th Anniversary Limited Edition

 G-Shock GMW-B5000 Promotional Video:

 It is believed that the GMW-B5000 has a full stainless steel housing and screw-back case like the GW-5000-1JF.
-A European distribution site states that it has a phone finder and flight log memory functions, as well as the usual features like world time, stopwatch, timer, 5 alarms.
+A European distribution site states that it has a phone finder and flight log memory functions, as well as the usual features like world time, stopwatch, timer, and 5 alarms.
 It is fully shock-resistant and water-resistant to 200 meters.
 Unlike most 5000-5600 models, it has a LED light instead of the EL backlight.
-No word yet on if it has call and message alerts like the GB-5600 series did.

 The solar panels on the face have a brick pattern that is reminiscent of the first-ever G-Shock DW-5000 and previous DW-5000 anniversary tribute models.
 This is the first time this brick pattern has appeared on a solar model.